mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ### Usage of Color

 - A suggestion to use color as a means to differentiate table references has been included in this spec.
 However, implementation details need to be discussed before deciding if the user interface will use color elements to create a visual connection between elements.

-### Terminology

-- `Remove` and `Delete` are used throughout this spec and should be applied consistently across the entire user interface as they are different affordances. `Remove` will be used for data that can be added back, while `Delete` will indicate data destruction.

 ## Related Discussions